 On September 10, 2023, Demi Lovato performed as "Anonymouse" in the "Kickoff Show" for the tenth season of The Masked Singer.

-On September 15, 2023, Demi Lovato's first remix album, Revamped, was released, comprising ten re-recordings of previous songs in rock format.
-She stated that breathing new life into the songs allowed her to feel closer to her music than ever before.
+On September 15, 2023, Demi Lovato released her first remix album, Revamped, comprising ten re-recordings of previous songs in rock format.
+The album received positive reviews.

 On December 8, 2023, A Very Demi Holiday Special, executive produced and hosted by Demi Lovato, premiered on Roku, featuring celebrity guest appearances.

-On December 16, 2023, Demi Lovato and Canadian musician Jordan "Jutes" Lutes announced their engagement.
+On December 16, 2023, Demi Lovato and Jordan "Jutes" Lutes announced their engagement.

 On May 17, 2024, Demi Lovato was featured on a blues cover of "Papa Was a Rolling Stone" with Slash, from his second solo album Orgy of the Damned.

-On September 17, 2024, Child Star, a documentary film co-directed by Demi Lovato and Nicola Marsh, was released on Hulu.
-The film features interviews with six former child stars and examines the highs and lows of growing up in the spotlight.
+On September 17, 2024, Child Star, a documentary film co-directed by and starring Demi Lovato, was released on Hulu.
+The film explores the experiences of former child stars.

-In October 2024, Demi Lovato revealed that she was working on her next studio album, describing it as "not rock at all".
-She also mentioned writing love and sexy songs because she was in a good place.
+In October 2024, Demi Lovato revealed that she was working on her next studio album, describing it as "not rock at all" and full of love songs and sexy songs.

 Demi Lovato and Jordan "Jutes" Lutes were married on May 25, 2025, at the Bellosguardo Estate in Santa Barbara, California.

-On June 7, 2025, Tow, starring Demi Lovato alongside Rose Byrne and others, premiered at the 2025 Tribeca Festival and received positive reviews.
+On June 7, 2025, Demi Lovato starred in Tow, which premiered at the 2025 Tribeca Festival and received positive reviews.
+She played Nova, a homeless pregnant woman.

-On August 1, 2025, Demi Lovato released "Fast" as the lead single off her upcoming ninth album.
+On August 1, 2025, Demi Lovato released "Fast" as the lead single off her ninth album.

 Billboard ranked Demi Lovato at number 52 on its 2025 "Top 100 Women Artists of the 21st Century" list.

-Demi Lovato is set to release her cookbook, One Plate at a Time, on March 31, 2026; it will be published by Flatiron Books, an imprint of Macmillan Publishers.
+Demi Lovato is expected to release her cookbook, One Plate at a Time, on March 31, 2026.
+It will be published by Flatiron Books.

 Instagram is a photo and video-sharing social networking service owned...